kalebcyber/entra-identity-baseline/README.md

 I reviewed the tenant's authentication method policies to understand which authentication methods were currently enabled or disabled.

-The environment included authentication methods such as:
+The authentication methods policy included several configured methods with varying enabled/disabled states, including:

 - Passkey (FIDO2)
 - Microsoft Authenticator